Raghunandan0777/GST-Invoice-generator/README.md

 **Invoices not sending?**
 Verify your Resend API key and check the Resend logs.

-**Payment links not working?**
+**Payment links if not  working?**
 Double-check your Razorpay test/live mode and webhook URL.

 ## Contributing